-Professor Richard Boucher (figure 1) is Professor and Director Cystic Fibrosis/Pulmonary Research Centre at the University of North Carolina, Chapel Hill.
+Professor Richard Boucher (fig.2) is Professor and Director Cystic Fibrosis/Pulmonary Research Centre at the University of North Carolina, Chapel Hill.
 He has for many years been a leader in CF research and long time protagonist of the “low salt theory”.
 The theory is convincing.

 Bertenshaw C, Watson AR, Lewis S, Smyth A. A survey of acute renal failure in cystic fibrosis patients in the United Kingdom.
 Thorax 2007; 62:541-545.
 [PubMed]

 Between 1997 and 2004, 26 of the 55 identified cases of acute renal failure in the UK consented to data extraction and 24 had acute renal failure (ARF).
 In 21 cases (88%) an aminoglycoside, usually gentamicin was prescribed at the onset of ARF or in the preceding week.
 This study implicates intravenous aminoglycosides, particularly gentamicin, in the aetiology of acute renal failure in cystic fibrosis.